CMSgov/bluebutton-data-server-perf-tests/README.md

 ## Running the tests

+### Docker
-These tests use scalable EC2 instances to execute a jmeter test within the AWS environment.
-You are currently using fixed servers and will require your username and password to execute.
-Change to the _ansible_ subdirectory and use the following command line to execute the tests:
+These tests use scalable EC2 instances launched from a Docker image to execute a jmeter test within the AWS environment.
+To build the Docker image, change to the directory containing the __Dockerfile__ and run the following command:

+    docker build -t <docker image name>:<docker image version> .

+Use the image name and version when launching the docker image as described below.

+The test is currently configrued to mount local volumes that contain the needed test environment and code.
+This will most likely change once ported to a Jenkins server environment.
+Here is an example command line that can be used to launch the Docker image:

+    docker run --name test -it \
+          -e AWS_PROFILE=bbfhir \
+          -v <local fhir-stress-test directory>:/root/fhir-stress-test \
+          -v <local key pem file>:/root/.ssh/<key pem file> \
+          -v <local aws credentials> \
+          <docker image name>:<docker image version>

+Using the __-it__ command line parameter will launch the image in interactive mode.
+You will see a command prompt where you can execute the tests using the following commands:

+    cd /root/fhir-stress-test/ansible
     ansible-playbook fhir-stress-test.yml --private_key=<key pem file> -e "@extravars.yml"

 This will execute the jmeter tests within the bb-fhir AWS enrionment.
 To